Polynomially restricted operator growth in dynamically integrable models: Equivalence classes of Pauli strings

 This binary relation satisfies the axioms of equivalence relations.
 This implies reflexivity $P_n\sim P_n$, symmetry\footnote{This follows from $[H_k,[H_k,P]]=4 P$ for any two non-commuting Pauli strings $H_k$ and $P$.} $P_n\sim P_m \iff P_m\sim P_n$, and transitivity: if $P_n\sim P_m$ and $P_m\sim P_l$ then $P_n\sim P_l$.

 The above equivalence relation results in a partition of $\mathcal{P}$ into $K$ disjoint equivalence classes $\mathcal{P}=\mathcal{A}^1\bigcup\dots \bigcup\mathcal{A}^K$.
 We will employ the notation $\mathcal{A}[A]$ for equivalence classes, where $A$ is some particular Pauli string from this class, the corresponding OED is denoted as $D[A]$.
+During the evolution the operator $A$ never leaves its class $\mathcal{A}$.
 Note that to define an equivalence class, it is sufficient to specify just one operator from that class.

-In general, for a given Hamiltonian, the equivalence class of any operator can be determined by algorithmically generating all strings that result from commutation with the Hamiltonian strings (see Supplementary Material).
+In general, for a given Hamiltonian, the equivalence class of any operator can be determined by algorithmically generating all strings resulting from commutation with the Hamiltonian terms.
+The algorithm \ref{alg:gen_bas} provides a concrete realization of this procedure.

+Algorithm \ref{alg:gen_bas} adds new Pauli strings obtained from the commutation with strings from $\mathcal{H}$ to the set $\mathcal{A}$ if they are not already in the set.
+The algorithm stops when no new string can be generated.
+As a result of this algorithm, we obtain subset $\mathcal{A}$ of dimensionality $D$, which is closed with respect to the commutation with $H$.
+The efficient implementation of Algorithm \ref{alg:gen_bas} can be achieved by using specialized methods that enable the effective representation of Pauli strings in computer memory and allow for the fast computation of commutation relations between them \cite{uskov2024quantum,dehaene2003clifford}.
+Recently The Algorithm \ref{alg:gen_bas} has been efficiently implemented in the numerical package PauliStrings.jl \cite{loizeau2024quantum,PauliStringsJL}.

+For a finite $L$, this algorithm must always stop because in this case, the algorithm can generate only $4^L-1$ strings at most.
+Note that the identity Pauli string $I^{(1)}=\mathbb{I}\equiv I_1\otimes\dots\otimes I_L$ is a trivial integral of motion and can never be generated as a commutation of two other strings.
+In the simplest case, when $A_1$ is the integral of motion and therefore commutes with the Hamiltonian, no new strings will be added to $\mathcal{A}$, thus $D=1$.

+After constructing the equivalence class $\mathcal{A}=\{A_1,\dots,A_D\}$, we can write down the Heisenberg equations in a vectorized form as follows:

+where we introduced vector $A$ composed of operators as $A=(A_1,\dots,A_D)$, and $A(0),A(t)$ are Schr{\"o}dinger and Heisenberg representations correspondingly.
+The elements of matrix $M$ are defined as follows: